weibinma/weibinma.github.io/README.md

     - HTML/CSS + JaveScript + Vue 3 + JSON + Go + PostgreSQL

 - Current Progress
-  - Created a Vue component for each section
+  - Create a Vue component for each section
+    - data is fetched from JSON file for each section
   - Support different resolutions:
     - computer webpage: has a sidebar on the left side
     - mobile webpage: has an expandable menu button to expand covered sections